international design awards

 Liz and Michelle aren’t just frequent collaborators, they are cousins.
 Their creative minds converge to bring a plethora of innovative ideas, and Michelle takes those sparks and runs with them through Liz Scott Designs marketing services and her Felder & Co. event planning.
 Based in Cleveland, Ohio, Michelle has extensive experience, running the gamut from presidential political campaigns to local non-profit startup launches.
 To learn more about Michelle, visit Felder & Co. >

 With a long, diverse portfolio, Tim is our resident word nerd.
-From Capitol Hill to Chicago—and now Charleston, South Caroline—his experience includes political PR/comms, renewable-energy advocacy and national ads/marketing.
+From Akron to Capitol Hill to Chicago—and now Charleston, South Carolina—his experience includes political PR/comms, renewable-energy advocacy and national ads/marketing.
 Tim has a preternatural knack for telling brand stories of all shapes and sizes.
 If you have something to say, Tim will know how to say it with style, substance, brevity and most of all… impact.

 Lauren has a passion for elevating the voices and visions of brands through thoughtful writing and strategic marketing tactics.
 She has been collaborating with Liz since 2018 and has a background in non-profit, B2B, B2C and corporate Marketing Communications.
 Lauren lives in Akron, Ohio, with her husband and two Corgis.